Charles Spurgeon is a co-author of the book “Ethernet – The Definitive Guide, 2nd Edition”

 At Stanford, Charles worked with a group at SUMEX-AIM (Stanford University Medical EXperimental computing–Artificial Intelligence in Medicine) that created the first version of an internet router, which was developed by multiple groups at Stanford and used to build the campus network.
 An internet router is a device used to route packets of data around a network system.
 The data in those packets make up the content shown in Web browsers, the sounds heard in Skype phone calls or the video display for Netflix movies, making routers essential to the operation of complex networks and the worldwide Internet.
 The Stanford prototype router became the originating product of a startup company called cisco Systems (the lower case “c” is not a typo).

 Cisco grew into a company that spelled their name with a capital letter and developed many networking devices.
 However, Charles never worked at Cisco.
-Instead, he returned to UT Austin in the late 1980s, where he has worked as the network architect, building and managing a rapidly growing campus network at one of the largest research universities in the country.
+Instead, he returned to UT Austin in the late 1980s, where he worked as the network architect, building and managing a rapidly growing campus network at one of the largest research universities in the country.